sei-international/leap-weap-integration/README.md

 >1.
 Open a Julia prompt;
 >1.
 Press the `]` key to start the package manager;
 >1.
 Type `add CSV@0.10.4` and press enter to install version 0.10.4.

+### Installing Excel
+Install Excel in the usual way.
+Then it is recommended to disable Excel's AutoRecover feature, as it can cause problems when restarting Excel after a crash of the integration program.
+To do this in Excel for Microsoft 365 (Version 2403 from April 2024), open Excel, choose File -> Options -> Save, and clear the checkbox for "Save AutoRecover information".

 ### Installing the integration program
 The integration program, with configuration scripts and translations, is available as a ZIP file.
 It is included as part of a release of the integration software on this site.
 Download the most recent ZIP file and unzip it in a convenient location on your computer.